House resale price indexes confirm upturn in prices for existing homes, but do not negate combined price declines

 Finally, because home prices lead the CPI measure of “owner’s equivalent rent” by 12 months or more, here is an update of the YoY% changes in both the FHFA and Case Shiller Indexes vs. OER for the pat 25 years:

 In the past 5 months, on a YoY basis OER has declined from 8.1% to 7.1%.
 If anything, I expect the decline to pick up speed from here.
 Because existing home prices spent so little time at the zero line before turning up again, it’s possible that OER will only decline to 2%-2.5% in the next 12 months or so.
-But because so many competing new house and apartment have been built, and aren’t reflecting in resales, OER could well decline lower than that on a YoY basis.
+But because so many competing new house and apartment have been built and are kept clean using a Winter Garden house cleaning service for this, OER could well decline lower than that on a YoY basis.
+Also, our professional home cleaners in Cardiff can give you back the time in your life.
 We’ll see.

 The bifurcation in the new vs. existing home market continues, Angry Bear, New Deal democrat